FStarLang/FStar/INSTALL.md

 [F\* binaries on GitHub]: https://github.com/FStarLang/FStar/releases

+### Testing a binary package ###

+1. Test that the binary is good by expanding the archive and running:

+        $ make -C examples/unit-tests

+2. If you have OCaml installed run, it should print "Hello F*!"

+        $ make -C examples/hello ocaml

+3. If you have F# installed run, it should print "Hello F*!"

+        $ make -C examples/hello fs

+4. You can try out the full regression suite, but keep in mind that things might fail because of timeouts if your machine is not sufficiently powerful.

+        $ make -C examples

 ## Building F* from sources ##

 If you have a serious interest in F\* or want to report bugs then we